Privacy and private sacred space

 Account and sessions

-Accounts use email, password-based sessions, and recovery receipts so a user can return to goals, guidance history, and account-backed diary entries when the backend is reachable.
+Accounts use email, password-based sessions, and recovery receipts so a user can return to goals, guidance history, and account-backed diary entries when signed in and online.

 Private sacred space